AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

     e.g. if the command specifies `d/<DESCRIPTION> a/<AMOUNT>`, the exact order must be followed for the command to work.
 >
 > * Extraneous parameters for commands that do not take in parameters (such as `list loan`, `list expense`, `list investment`, `list income` and `bye`) will be ignored.<br>
-    e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.
+    e.g. if the command specifies `bye 123` or `byes`, it will be interpreted as `bye`.
 >
 > * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 <br/>

 ### List all loans: `list loan`
 Prints the list of all loans onto the terminal with an index starting from 1 as well as a total loan amount.
-If there are no loans, `There is no loans found` would be printed.
+If there are no loans, `There is no loans found` would be printed instead.
+If the loan's repayment date has passed, the status would show as `OVERDUE`.

 Format: `list loan`